Created:

 4eef5df9b33bc1d137421c44a2f62241.png Tips for this figure:

-• The algorithm shown in this figure is insertion sort where we iterate j and i = j - 1
+• The algorithm shown here is insertion sort, iterating with j and i = j - 1.

 830527a737f2acc4dcd7ea46ac42d22f.png